1455 Allowance and Issue [R-11.2013]

 IX.
 FINAL REVIEW OF THE REISSUE APPLICATION BY THE EXAMINER

-Before forwarding a reissue application to the Technology Center (TC) Special Program Examiner (SPRE) or appropriate Quality Assurance Specialist (QAS) for final review, the examiner should complete and initial an Examiner Reissue Checklist.
-A copy of the checklist should be available from the SPRE/QAS or from the Paralegal Specialist of the TC.
+Before forwarding a reissue application to the Technology Center (TC) Training Quality Assurance Specialist (TQAS) for final review, the examiner should complete and initial an Examiner Reissue Checklist.
+A copy of the checklist should be available from the TQAS or from the Paralegal Specialist of the TC.